AdaCore/ada-spark-rfcs/considered/rfc-oop-destructors.rst

 In hierarchies, destructors are implicitely called in sequence - the parent destructor is always called after its child.

-When composing objects together, fields that have destructors are called after the containing object (you destroy from the outermost to the innermost, reverse of the construction order).
+When composing objects together, components that have destructors are called after the containing object (you destroy from the outermost to the innermost, reverse of the construction order).